spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 This code snippet contains two comments that are placeholders for code which we will now write.

-The first "not yet implemented" statement is in a function called `SetIsActive`. `IsActive` is the name of the bool property in the `HealthPickup` component you created, and we want this function to perform a **component update**, setting the value of `IsActive` to a given value.
+The first placeholder is in a function called `SetIsActive`. `IsActive` is the name of the bool property in the `HealthPickup` component you created, and we want this function to perform a **component update**, setting the value of `IsActive` to a given value.
 We want this update to be synchronized across all workers - updating the true state of that entity - and that can only be done by the single worker that has write-access.

 <%(#Expandable title="Why is only one worker at a time able to have write-access for a component?")%>blah<%(/Expandable)%>